 I think we should be cautious with these guys given they are armed and have a history of anti-government beliefs and behaviors.
 I think law enforcement officials are doing the right thing in waiting them out giving the occupiers time to panic.
 If I were there I would wait them out, cut their electricity and supply channels and let them surrender peacefully.

-In late January, the Bundy brothers, Lavoy Finicum and 2 other militants were stopped on a highway 395.
-Finicum exited the vehicle, reached in his pocket for a 9mm pistol and federal agents shot him dead.
+In late January, the Bundy brothers, Lavoy Finicum and 2 other militants were stopped on highway 395.
+Finicum exited the vehicle, reached into his pocket for a 9mm pistol and federal agents shot him dead.
 The Bundys and the militants were arrested and charged with federal conspiracy charges.
 Ritzheimer surrendered in AZ and faced the same charges.
 From his cell, Ammon Bundy called for the remaining militants to surrender, then said he was treated unfairly in jail.
 Federal agents arrested father Cliven Bundy at the Portland Airport for his standoff with federal land agents at his ranch in 2014.
 The elder Bundy was en-route to assist the last of the militants in the wildlife preserve.
-3 militants surrendered and David Fry was arrested on the 41st day of the stand off.
+3 militants surrendered and David Fry was arrested on the 41st day of the standoff.
 The Bundy militants were acquitted of all charges on October 27, 2016.